Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Configure-Quickbooks-Online.md

 A connection to QuickBooks Online lets you combine the power of Expensify's expense management features with QuickBooks’s accounting capabilities.
 By following the recommended best practices below, your finances will be automatically categorized correctly and accounted for in the right place.

 - Configure your setup immediately after making the connection, and review each settings tab thoroughly.
-Keep Auto Sync enabled.
+- Keep Auto Sync enabled.
-- The daily auto sync will update Expensify with any changes to your chart of accounts, customers/projects, or bank accounts in QuickBooks Online.
+    - The daily sync will update Expensify with any changes to your chart of accounts, customers/projects, or bank accounts in QuickBooks Online.
     - Finalized reports will be exported to QuickBooks Online automatically, saving your admin team time with every report.
 - Set your preferred exporter to a user who is both a workspace and domain admin.
 - Configure your coding settings and enforce them by requiring categories and tags on expenses.